halfmarble/hm-panelizer/README.md

 Limitations:

-- currently, our tool can only add **mouse-bites to perfectly straight lines** only (see hm-panelizer's "Outline verification" feature)
+- currently, the tool can only add **mouse-bites to perfectly straight lines** only (see hm-panelizer's "Outline verification" feature)
 - only horizontal mousebites are suppported
-- the **_horizontal/vertical_** feature is currently problematic with most Pcb houses (we recommend that you use your Pcb design app to do the rotation and only use **hm-panelizer** for layout and mousebites for now)
+- the **_horizontal/vertical_** feature is currently problematic with most Pcb houses (I recommend that you use your Pcb design app to do the rotation and only use **hm-panelizer** for layout and mousebites for now)

-Here are the KiCad settings we personally use to export our Pcbs:
+Here are the KiCad settings I personally use to export my Pcbs:

 KiCad plot settings